Dick (1798 ship): Career

-1st slave voyage (1800): Captain William Graham sailed from Liverpool on 6 October 1800.
+1st voyage transporting enslaved people (1800): Captain William Graham sailed from Liverpool on 6 October 1800.
+In 1800, 133 vessels sailed from English ports, bound for the trade in enslaved people; 120 of these vessels sailed from Liverpool.

 On 15 October the French privateer Grande Decide, of 18 guns and 140 men, captured Dick, Graham, master, after a seven hour engagement.
 Graham and 12 men on Dick were wounded; Grande Decide had 27 men killed and wounded.
 The next day HMS Clyde and Fisgard recaptured Dick.
 On 22 October Clyde arrived in Plymouth Sound with the ship Dick, Guineaman, of Liverpool, in tow.
 Dick had suffered extensive damage in a fight against a French privateer before Clyde was able to recapture her.

-2nd slave voyage (1801–1802): Captain John Maginnis acquired a letter of marque on 1 January 1801.
+2nd voyage transporting enslaved people (1801–1802): Captain John Maginnis acquired a letter of marque on 1 January 1801.
 Dick sailed from Liverpool on 9 March, bound for the Congo River.
+In 1801, 147 vessels sailed from English ports, bound for the trade in enslaved people; 122 of these vessels sailed from Liverpool.

-She acquired slaves first at Iles de Los, and then at Cape Mount.
-Her principal place of slave purchase was the Congo River, her third purchase location.
-Dick arrived at Trinidad on 18 February 1802 with 172 slaves.
+Dick acquired captives first at Iles de Los, and then at Cape Mount.
+Her principal place of purchase was the Congo River, her third purchase location.
+Dick arrived at Trinidad on 18 February 1802 with 172 captives.
 She sailed from Trinidad on 16 March and arrived back at Liverpool on 27 April.
 She had left Liverpool with 46 crew members and had 22 when she arrived at Trinidad.
 In all, she suffered 12 deaths on her voyage.

-3rd slave voyage (1802–1803): Captain George Irvin sailed from Liverpool on 25 September 1802, bound for West Africa.
+3rd voyage transporting enslaved people (1802–1803): Captain George Irvin sailed from Liverpool on 25 September 1802, bound for West Africa.
+In 1802, 155 vessels sailed from English ports, bound for the trade in enslaved people; 122 of these vessels sailed from Liverpool.

 Dick arrived at Suriname on 27 April 1803, and arrived back at Liverpool on 27 August.
 She had left Liverpool with 27 crew members and suffered 13 crew deaths on her voyage.
 She had been sold in Surname.
 Before she arrived at Liverpool, though, she stopped at Bearhaven.

-New owners employed Dick as a West Indiaman.Dick, Robertson, master, ended up on Sandwich Flats in January 1804 on her way from London to St Vincents after William and Henry had run into her as Dick was anchored in the Downs.
+New owners employed Dick as a West Indiaman.

+Dick, Robertson, master, ended up on Sandwich Flats in January 1804 on her way from London to St Vincents after William and Henry had run into her as Dick was anchored in the Downs.
 Dick was gotten off and came into Ramsgate.